joolfe/postman-util-lib/README.md

 - Explain where is going to be published.
 - Provided methods.
 - Tutorial about how to use it with postman collection examples.
+- Create gifs to show how to use it.
+- Put a sections whit typicall receipts (create a jwt request, validate a id token....)

+# Develop

+Node 10